-Do you have a favorite fast food restaurant that calls your name morning and night?!
-There is a reason we feel such a strong pull toward them.
-Their ingredients and food items have been designed to do just that!
+Do you have a favorite fast food restaurant that you could eat at any time?!
+Let’s be honest and say, we all do!
+Their food has been designed to do just that!
 I used to LOVE Taco Bell and could eat their soft tacos at any time of the day.
 They also used to have what’s called, chilito: chili beans and cheese wrapped together in a flour tortilla.
 De-lish.
-Since we’ve been eating mostly whole foods, these just don’t taste the same and make me feel dissatisfied after eating them.
-I’ve also since learned that the food served here isn’t real and is highly processed.
+Since we’ve been eating mostly unprocessed foods, these just don’t taste the same and make me feel dissatisfied after eating them.
+I’ve also since learned that the food served here isn’t real, contains harmful ingredients, and is highly processed.

-I’ve decided that for a family, stopping at fast food restaurants is inevitable…I have succumbed to the reality despite my distaste in fast food.
-And anyone with kids knows how hard it is to keep so many bellies full, especially when far away from home.
+However, stopping at fast food restaurants is inevitable….
+And anyone with kids knows how hard it is to keep little bellies full, especially when far away from home.

 But first, let me tell you why it is important to steer away from almost all fast food:

 - The ingredients used to prepare the food is synthetic (it’s not real food but rather chemicals that imitate a natural product.
 Our bodies don’t react well to these artificial ingredients and additives.)

 - The food is calorie-rich and nutrient-deficient